dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I couldn’t read it in the dim light, so I just shoved it in my pocket.

 Then I went to the mayor’s office.
-In the glare of the streetlights through the window I could see the floor was covered with obstacles.
+In the dim of the streetlights through the window I could see the floor was covered with obstacles.
 On closer inspection, they were tool bags and power tools.
 There were several holes in the wall and ceiling, high and low, all with wires hanging out of them.
 All except one.
 I looked closer at that one.
 It held a small video camera.

 I quickly covered it with my palm.
 My eyes went wide.
 Had someone seen me?